tomekdot/pursuit-channel-agent/README.md

-# 🌙 Maniaplanet Playlist Agent
+# 🌙 ManiaPlanet Playlist Agent

-Automatic agent that logs into Maniaplanet and sets a playlist on a schedule.
+Automatic agent that logs into ManiaPlanet and sets a playlist on a schedule.
 The agent selects playlists using a lunar-calendar rule (lunar day 0–29) and automates the web UI using Selenium.
 The project  uses the `astral` library for lunar calculations.

 This repository contains a small, self-contained Python agent and a GitHub Actions workflow to run it on a schedule (default: daily 08:00 UTC).
 The code is structured so it can be imported for testing without installing Selenium (Selenium imports are performed at runtime inside functions).